zeromq/ingescape/doc/content/blog/your_first_agent.md

 - ***Outputs*** enable agents to distribute information (i.e. output values) to other agents.
 - ***Parameters*** enable users of your agent to change its internal behavior.
 Exposed parameters are optional and shall be chosen and handled carefully as they are your agent's configuration settings.

 The whole set of IOPs for an agent is called the agent's ***definition***.
-Definitions can be created programmatically but also but writing JSON files ou even by using the editor.
+Definitions can be created programmatically but also by writing JSON files or even by using the editor.
 Definitions can be enriched with a name (that can be different from the agent name), a version and a description.
 We'll come back to this in further articles.

 Agents are connected to one another by ***mapping*** outputs from agents to inputs of other agents.
 The set of ***mappings*** in a system composes the actual system communication architecture.
 We'll come back to this in further articles.
 The concept of *mapping* is not mandatory to understand this first example.